Graduate Programs

 Incoming graduate students are required to take Graduate Placement Examinations in music history and music theory.

-Incoming graduate students will only be allowed to register for selected graduate courses if they do not pass the exams.
+Incoming graduate students are only allowed to register for selected graduate courses if they do not pass the exams.
 (Under certain circumstances, students who earned a bachelor's degree in the Department of Music at Wayne State University may be exempt from the Graduate Placement Exam requirement.
 See the Graduate Student Handbook for details.)

 Curriculum Guide & Plan of Work

-Additionally, all Master's students must complete and submit a Plan of Work no later than the completion of twelve (12) graduate credit hours.
-After completing the form, it must be approved and signed by the student's program advisor and the Department's Graduate Officer.
-Once the Plan of Work is accepted, it will be placed in the student's file and the student will be advanced from "Applicant Master's" to "Candidate Master's."
+All Master's students must complete and submit a Plan of Work no later than the completion of twelve (12) graduate credit hours.
+As of Fall 2022, the Plan of Work is the same form as the Curriculum Guide; it is no longer a separate form.
+After supplying the required information, the Plan of Work must be approved and signed by the student's program advisor and the Department's Graduate Officer.
+Once accepted, it will be placed in the student's file, and the student will be advanced in academic rank from "Applicant Master's" to "Candidate Master's."
 More information about the Plan of Work can be found on the Graduate School website.

-Additional Links
+Additional Links & Forms

 List of Graduate Degree Program Advisors